MAGNET HEALTHCARE ORGANIZATION

 Back to Top

-High-tech hospitals deploy health information technology to improve care, protect patient data, optimize patient flow and improve staff communications, according to the 2012 Health Care’s Most Wired Survey findings.
-University Health System, owned by the people of Bexar County, is once again the only hospital in San Antonio to make this year’s list of Most Wired hospitals.
-University Health System is also one of just eight hospitals in Texas to be leading the nation in the use of electronic health records and for leveraging health information technology in “new and envelope-pushing ways.”
+High-tech hospitals deploy health information technology to improve care, protect patient data, optimize patient flow and improve staff communications, according to the 2013 Health Care’s Most Wired Survey findings.
+It is the fifth time University Health System has been included on the list.
 The survey was released in the July issue of Hospitals & Health Networks magazine, the journal of the American Hospital Association.

 The survey focuses on how organizations are planning for, utilizing and securing information technology across the entire enterprise.
 The survey is less about the designation and more about serving as a roadmap for how hospitals are using IT to transform their organizations, according to the report.